Pursuit Force: Extreme Justice: Plot

 The player assumes the role of the Pursuit Force Commander, assigned with the task of taking down the biggest gangs at large in Capital State: the Raiders, professional pirates from the Deep South; the Syndicate, British bank robbers; and returning from the original Pursuit Force game, the Warlords and the Convicts.
 The objective is to eliminate the 'boss' of each gang, using any means necessary.

 The game takes place two years after the events of the original game.
-The wedding of the Commander and his teammate Sarah Hunter is intruded by the Convicts, who have escaped from prison once again to seek revenge on the Pursuit Force.
+The wedding of the Commander and his teammate Sarah Hunter is crashed by the Convicts, who have escaped from prison once again to seek revenge on the Pursuit Force.
 Shortly afterwards, a police chase commences, leading to a fight between the Commander and Billy Wilde atop a stolen fire truck.

 Once Billy Wilde is defeated, the Pursuit Force is about to apprehend him.
-Suddenly, a new police task force called the Viper Squad appears to handle the situation themselves.
+Suddenly, a new police task force called the Viper Squad shows up to handle the situation themselves.
 Realizing they are unable to do much with the Viper Squad, the Pursuit Force now returns to handling cases that came with the arrival of two new gangs: the Raiders and the Syndicate.
 During a fight against the Raiders and the Warlords, Yuri "The Fury" Andreov, the Warlords' lieutenant, kills Sarah, leaving the Commander in much grief.

 The Pursuit Force goes back to piecing together pieces of the puzzle as they rescue nuclear physicist Dr. Pertwee to find out why all the gangs are cooperating.
-During a mission of ambush on the Syndicate, they find out the Syndicate lieutenant is in fact an MI5 spy named Lucy, adding more to the complication of affairs as she is attempting to find who is carrying the majority of the nuclear weapons.
-It seems that the Raiders, the Convicts, and the Syndicate are merely delivering the nuclear cargo, as it is the Warlords who intend with their own reasons to launch nukes at Capital City.
+During their ambush on the Syndicate, the Pursuit Force finds out the Syndicate lieutenant is in fact an MI5 spy named Lucy, adding more to the complication of affairs as she is attempting to find who is carrying the majority of the nuclear weapons.
+It seems that the Raiders, the Convicts, and the Syndicate are merely delivering the nuclear cargo, as it is the Warlords who intend to launch nukes at Capital City.
 The leaders of the weaker gangs are summarily defeated, and just as it looks like most of the cases are closed, a mole plants a bomb in the Pursuit Force headquarters, and the resulting explosion injures the Chief.